With epic powder and endless opportunities to play outside, Golden rules! Discover 10 fun things to do in Golden this winter.

 Whitetooth Mountain Bistro is the place to go after a day of adventuring in the mountains.
 Suitable for date night or a family dinner (they have a kids’ menu), the whole menu had my mouth watering.
 Executive Chef Aaron Warnock says, “I like to play around with ethnic flavours and combine with Canadian ingredients.
 Rocky Mountain fusion would be our guiding ethos.”
 With lots of gluten free and vegetarian options, and an award winning wine list, I loved eating here!
 While I enjoyed the catch of the day, the kids had classic mac and cheese.
 Located in downtown Golden at 427 9 Ave N.

-For after-dinner drinks, go to Whitetooth Brewing Company, Golden Taps Pub, or The Rockwater Grill & Bar (check the website to see when they have live music).
+For after-dinner drinks, go to Whitetooth Brewing Company, Golden Taps Pub, or The Rockwater Grill & Bar (check the website for live music).

-Golden, BC is located 265 kilometres west of Calgary on the TransCanada Highway (Hwy 1).
+Golden, BC is located 265 kilometres west of Calgary, or 146 km west of Banff on the TransCanada Highway (Hwy 1).

 For More Information